News

 Symposium: 16 and 17 November 2023

-Complimenting the exhibition The Mauritshuis will organize a symposium on Looted artefacts on 16th and 17th November.
-The focus will be on the three periods addressed in the exhibition: Colonial looted art, Nazi looted art, and Napoleonic looted art.
+Complimenting the exhibition, Loot-10 Stories, The Mauritshuis organized a symposium on Looted artefacts on 16th and 17th November.
+The focus was on the three periods addressed in the exhibition: Colonial looted art, Nazi looted art, and Napoleonic looted art.

-On the 1st day there will be short lectures from academics, policy makers, and stakeholders.
+On the 1st day there was a short lectures from academics, policy makers, and stakeholders.
 To be followed by Q&A sessions.
 After the sessions, the participants can visit the exhibition.

-The key objective of the 2nd day is to engage in a constructive and future-oriented dialogue with all participants.
-Through breakout sessions, topics such as collaborating with communities, technological solutions, and the decolonization of museum collections will be addressed.
+The key objective of the 2nd day was to engage in a constructive and future-oriented dialogue with all participants.
+Through breakout sessions, topics such as collaborating with communities, technological solutions, and the decolonization of museum collections was addressed.

 On the 2nd day, 17 November, Dilip Tambyrajah of the Netherlands Sri Lanka Foundation, along with Alicia Schrikker, Leiden University will moderate a session on Provenance Research and International Cooperation related to Colonial Collections of the state.

-Look forward to meeting you in The Hague!
+Look forward to meeting you at the next event of The Netherlands Sri Lanka Foundadtion!

 Event Completed :